raskong/raskong.github.io/Vehicle_type.md

   <figcaption><i style="font-size: smaller;">Figure 3V: paired count of Vehicle type vs contributing factor </i></figcaption>
 </figure>

 To gain a clearer understanding of whether certain types of vehicles are more destructive than others, we've created a scatterplot below.
 This plot compares the number of people injured to the vehicle type, normalized with respect to the total count of vehicles.
+When we look at the plot we don't se a great difference in the veicle type as a attribute to the of destrutive it is.
+There is mabye a small tendency that bigger.

 <figure>
   <img src="/Final_Project\Figures\Vehicle_type_X_Persons_injured_norm.png" alt="" style="width:100%; height:auto;">